MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/endpoint-detection-response-mac-preview.md

 1. Save the `.plist` created earlier as com.microsoft.wdav.xml.

-1. Enter com.microsoft.wdav as the custom configuration profile name.
+1. Enter `com.microsoft.wdav` as the custom configuration profile name.

-1. Open the configuration profile and upload com.microsoft.wdav.xml.
+1. Open the configuration profile and upload `com.microsoft.wdav.xml`.
 This file was created in step 1.

 1. Select  **OK**.